nkechris/licence-key-python/README.md

 # licence-key-python
 generate a licence key
-# note this file only geneares a random key,this file has nothing to do with Authentication
+# Note this file only geneares a random key,this file has nothing to do with Authentication
-#you should have installed python on your system.
+You should have installed python on your system.

 Downloaod the file and run it.
 For example if you have the file on desktop open the terminal and run this command: